prisma-labs/konn/README.md

 konn().useBeforeAll(someProvider()).useBeforeEach(someOtherProvider()).done()
 ```

-Providers can statically declare what their _upstream context requirements_ are and Kont context builder API ensures that consumers have to honour it or else get a static type error.
+Providers can statically declare what their _upstream context requirements_ are and Konn context builder API ensures that consumers have to honour it or else get a static type error.

 ```ts
 type Needs = {